Lizzie Wanyoike: Background and education

 Lizzie Wanyoike was born in Murang'a County in 1951.
 She was the sixth-born in a family of ten siblings.
 Her father was a village chief while her mother was a peasant housewife.
 The family was of poor means, according to her own account.

 Wanyoike attended Gathuki-ini Primary School, in Wathenge, Mūrang'a County, before transferring to Kahūhia Girls High School, in Karuri, Muranga County, where she graduated with a High School Diploma.
 She was then admitted to Kenyatta University College (today Kenyatta University), where she graduated with a Diploma in Education.

 Work experience

 In 1972, she was posted to State House Girls' School in Nairobi, as a secondary school teacher, at a monthly salary of KSh 961.
 By 1975, She realized that working for someone else was not her calling.
 With her husband and other business partners, they established Temple College of Secretarial Studies, based in Nairobi.

-Lizzie, who served as Principal and instructor at Temple, approached management with ideas about expanding the course menu, as well as increasing student intake, management rejected her proposals.
+Wanyoike, who served as Principal and instructor at Temple, approached management with ideas about expanding the course menu, as well as increasing student intake, management rejected her proposals.
 In 1999, armed with savings of KSh6 million (US$60,000) and a bank loan from Equity Bank Kenya Limited, worth KSh4 million (US$40,000), she quit Temple and established NIBS.